 - BFA, 2002, Dance Choreography and Pedagogy

-- Over 200 hours Meditation and Buddhist Studies with Shambhala, Goenka's Vippassana, and a 2013 graduate of the yearlong Buddhist Studies and Teacher Training Immersion at the Interdependence Project with Shastri Ethan Nichtern.
+- Over 200 study hours Meditation and Buddhist Studies with Shambhala, Goenka's Vippassana, and a 2013 graduate of the yearlong Buddhist Studies and Teacher Training Immersion at the Interdependence Project with Shastri Ethan Nichtern.

 - Studies with Gabriel Halpern (Iyengar and Therapeutics), Carrie Owerko (Iyengar), Laurel Hodory (Ashtanga and Anusara), Schuyler Grant (Vinyasa, Kula Flow), Doug Keller (Therapeutics), Jillian Pransky (Restorative, Therapeutic Applications), Raphael Xavier (somatics and Breaking), Nevine Michaan (Katonah Yoga), and John Friend (Ansuara and Therapeutics)